Miniand/brdg.me/Godeps/_workspace/src/github.com/dancannon/gorethink/README.md

 The driver uses a connection pool at all times, by default it creates and frees connections automatically.
 It's safe for concurrent use by multiple goroutines.

-To configure the connection pool `MaxIdle`, `MaxOpen` and `IdleTimeout` can be specified during connection.
+To configure the connection pool `MaxIdle`, `MaxOpen` and `Timeout` can be specified during connection.
 If you wish to change the value of `MaxIdle` or `MaxOpen` during runtime then the functions `SetMaxIdleConns` and `SetMaxOpenConns` can be used.

 ```go
 var session *r.Session